dborchers-gc/powershell/documentation/Set-PnPMicrosoft365Group.md

 ```

 ### -LogoPath
 The path to the logo file of to set.
 Logo must be at least 48 pixels wide and may be at most 4 MB in size.
-Requires Site.ReadWrite.All permissions.
+Requires Sites.ReadWrite.All permissions.

 ```yaml
 Type: String